-When charging stacks of batteries in series it is important to consult with the battery manufacturer to ascertain requirements pertaining to battery balancing.
-Repeatedly charging series batteries without balancing is usually degenerative and typically leads to increased mismatch accompanied with shorter battery life.
+When charging stacks of two or more cells in series it is important to consult with the battery manufacturer to ascertain requirements pertaining to cell balancing.
+Repeatedly charging series stacks of cells without balancing is usually degenerative and typically leads to increased mismatch accompanied with shorter battery life.
 For high reliability applications an auxiliary battery balancer is recommended.